 Second: Pilgrims from the western nations visiting the Holy Land visit the primary pilgrimage sites, explore about the ancient ruins, read their Bibles and listen to their guides.
 The local believers who are often present feel like "colourful backdrop" to their visit -- but usually ignored.
 A simple word of greeting can lead to amazing conversation.
 Try saying hello.

 The ancestors of the Living Stones built these Holy Places.
 Often it is the local worshipping comunities that maintain these Holy Places.
 Without the "Living Stones" these buildings would be simply museums.

-Try to see more than the buildings but appreciate the worshipping communities of believers who maintain many of these places.
+We encourage pilgrims to see more than the buildings but appreciate the worshipping communities of believers who maintain many of these places.
 They gather to pray and worship weekly - sometimes daily.
 The Living Stones are a huge blessing to pilgrims.

 Living Stones Pilgrimages

 I strive to be intentional in planing itineraries to ensure that our pilgrims have opportunity for interaction with the Living Stones.
-For example we usually visit the Al Shurooq School for the Blind in Beit Sahour and St. Luke's Hospital in Nablus -- where the local church is meeting human need in Christ's name.
+For example we often visit the Al Shurooq School for the Blind in Beit Sahour and St. Luke's Hospital in Nablus -- where the local church is meeting human need in Christ's name.
 Sometimes I am able to squeeze a few more similar opportunities into our schedule.
 On Sundays we always worship with a local congregation: usually at St. George's Anglican Cathedral in Jerusalem and/or Christ Church, Nazareth.
 In the image above a member of St. George's Church, Jerusalem is telling me about his life and giving me a small gift.

-The Christians of the Holy Land
+Christians of the Holy Land

 Virtually every Christian Church has a presence in the Holy Land.
 Here is overview of the most frequently encountered churches.